What are Dental Implants?

-Having a dental implant is fairly simple and a pain free process.
-Patients are booked in for a consultation with the implant dentist at which a full clinical examination is carried out to access patient’s suitability.
-This will involve taking study models, simple x-rays and a full oral examination.
-A further 3d ct scan to help measure the bone density and also check where landmark structures such as the id canal are may also be needed.
-After the assessment the dentist will have a discussion with patients to make them aware of what will happen before, during and after the procedure.
-This helps the patients to understand and ask any questions they might have about the treatment.
+Having a dental implant is a fairly simple and pain free process.
+You are first booked in for a free consultation with the implant dentist, at which a full clinical examination is carried out to assess your suitability.
+This will involve taking study models, simple X-rays and a full oral examination.
+A further 3D CT scan to help measure the bone density may also be needed.
+After the assessment the dentist will have a discussion with you to make sure you understand what will happen before, during and after the procedure.
+This is where you can ask any questions you might have.

-Placement – In this stage the area where the implant is to be placed is made numb with local anaesthetic (same as if you have a filling) so that no pain is felt.
-A small hole is drilled into the jawbone and the implant surgically placed into it.
+In this stage the area where the implant is to be placed is numbed with local anaesthetic (just like if you were to have a filling), so that no pain is felt.
+A small hole is drilled into the jawbone and the implant is surgically placed into it.
 X-Rays will be taken to ensure the implant is placed to the correct depth and angle.
-The implant is then covered over with a cover screw and left to heal or a temporary crown is constructed so that it looks like a tooth.
+The implant is then covered over with a cover screw and left to heal.

-Integration – This is the time during which the implant area heals and integrates within the jaw bone.
+This is the time during which the implant area heals and integrates within the jaw bone.
 Your dentist will let you know how long depending on the case.
 During this time we can construct a temporary crown or denture for you so that you still have teeth in the area.

-Restoration – This is the final part where the permanent artificial tooth is constructed enabling the patient excellent stability and comfort.
+The final stage of the treatment is where the permanent artificial tooth or teeth are constructed.
 It can be a crown, bridge or a removable denture which is held firmly by ball-end implants which have been strategically placed in the mouth.
-This stage will require two appointments or more dependent on the type of construction.
+This stage will require two appointments or more dependent on the type of structure constructed.

-Aftercare/Maintenance – Once the treatment is over you will receive the aftercare instructions from your dentist.
-Maintaining good oral hygiene, eating habits and regular visits to your dentist will help keep the implant healthy and last you for a lifetime.
+Once the treatment is complete you will receive aftercare instructions from your dentist.
+Maintaining good oral hygiene, eating habits and regular visits to your dentist will help keep the implant healthy and could last you for a lifetime.